vechain/connex/doc/api.md

 }
 ```

-#### Contract method
+#### Contract Method

-With the ABI of contract,we can create an `Thor.Method` object that will be able to simulate a contract call without altering contract state or pack method with arguments to an clause that is ready to sign.
+Given the ABI of contract, we can create a `Thor.Method` object that will be able to simulate a contract call without altering contract state or pack method with arguments to an clause that is ready to sign.

 **Parameters**

-+ `abi` - `object`: ABI definition of contract method
++ `abi` - `object`: ABI definition of contract methods

 Returns `Thor.Method`